 In addition to those previously mentioned, there are several more ways to cover the product that you are testing such as state-machines, decision tables, decision trees, equivalence partition, and boundary values, etc. It’s very interesting to see that each technique is supported by an “error theory”.
 The error theory takes into account the typical errors that programmers commit, as for example, equivalence partition and boundary values consider the error of, for example, using a “<” instead of a “<=”, misunderstanding business logic, or for example, decision tree tries to execute all the “decisions” and combinations of interesting conditions that a program has, which is nothing more than trying to maximize the branch coverage in the code.

 For me, the last point mentioned about black box is very interesting: a coverage criterion with a very black-box vision can actually improve upon white-box testing in terms of coverage.

 Additionally, there are other kinds of test coverage that are not related to lines of code or inputting test data.
 One thing we must cover is mobile fragmentation: are we covering the main mobile devices, operating systems, and screen sizes?
 When it comes to browsers and operating systems, we must consider how will our web system behaves in any combination of operating systems and browsers and how many combinations we should try.
-Lastly, we must think about the test environment, context, etc.
+Lastly, we must think about the test environment, the context, etc.